-Julia Zekely and Stephanie Lessard-Pilon carefully separate the macrofauna and meiofauna using a sieve.
+Stephanie Lessard-Pilon (left) and Julia Zekely use a sieve to carefully separate the macrofauna and meiofauna.
 Click image for larger view and image credit.

-A microscopic image of various meiofauna.
-Red dots are copepods.
-Long worms are nematodes.
-The pink worm along the left edge is a juvenile polychaete worm.
+This microscopic image of various meiofauna.
+The red dots are copepods, and the long worms are nematodes.
+The pink worm (along the left edge) is a juvenile polychaete worm.
 Click image for larger view and image credit.

 June 27, 2007